Guidance to help provide free meals to disadvantaged 16 to 18 year old students in further education funded institutions.

-Where institutions are unable to verify previous eligibility for free meals using the approaches above, they may wish to consider seeking evidence from the student/their parent, for example, by requesting a copy of previous entitlement letters etc.
+Where institutions are unable to verify previous eligibility for free meals using the approaches above, they may wish to consider seeking evidence from the student/their parent, for example, by requesting a copy of previous entitlement letters and so on.

 A student who has not previously claimed free meals is only eligible to receive one when they, or a responsible adult on their behalf, have made a successful application to the institution where they are enrolled.
 Once Universal Credit is fully rolled out, any students receiving free meals who no longer meet the eligibility criteria at that point (because they are earning above the threshold) will continue to receive protection until they complete their 16 to 19 funded education.
 19+ continuers and students aged 19 and over with EHCPs will continue to receive protection until the end of their current programme of study.

-Student who make a first application for in the 2019 to 2020 academic year and who have household earnings above the threshold will not be eligible for free meals.
+Students who make a first application in the 2020 to 2021 academic year and who have household earnings above the threshold will not be eligible for free meals.

 Allocations and payments

-If 2017 to 2018 full academic year information is not available, ESFA will use alternative approaches to generate the allocation and explain the calculation to the institution.
+If 2018 to 2019 full academic year information is not available or not appropriate, ESFA will use alternative approaches to generate the allocation and explain the calculation to the institution.
 ESFA strongly advises institutions to make data returns for the number of students assessed as eligible for, and in receipt of, free meals on an ongoing basis.